Background

 How |

 Submit the PAR and all documentation.
 A unique tracking number will be assigned with each PAR.
-An initial decision letter will be issued within 10 business days of receipt of initial request.
-Resubmission notifications will be issued within 10 business days of receipt of the resubmission request.
-Note: Effective for PARs received January 1, 2025, and after the decision letter will be issued within 7 calendar days |
+An initial decision letter will be issued within 7 calendar days following the receipt of initial request.
+Resubmission notifications will be issued within 7 calendar days of receipt of the resubmission request. |

 The hospital OPD, or provider on behalf of the hospital OPD, must submit the PAR to us before the service is provided to the beneficiary and before the claim is submitted for processing.
 The PAR must include all documentation necessary to show that the service meets applicable Medicare coverage, coding, and payment rules.